Brentwood, California: Geography

 As is common with many East Bay towns in Contra Costa County, Mount Diablo is clearly seen from Brentwood.
 Brentwood is located on the alluvial plain of the Sacramento-San Joaquin Delta.
 In the picture shown at right, Brentwood lies center right and the city of Antioch, California lies center left.
 North Peak appears in the foreground between the two cities and largely hides the city of Oakley.

 The East Bay Regional Park District is a special San Francisco Bay Area district operating in the East Bay counties of Alameda County and Contra Costa County.
 East Bay Regional Park District trails and parks are found in Brentwood.

 Brentwood has a total area of 14.81 sqmi, of which 14.79 sqmi is land and 0.02 sqmi or 0.13% is water.
 The landscape on the west is marked by rolling hills, non-native grasses, oak trees, fruit orchards, and vineyards, with a number of public golf courses.

 Climate

-Brentwood borders on the Mediterranean (Csa) and Semi-arid climates (Bsh).
+Brentwood borders on the Mediterranean climate (Csa) and Semi-arid climates (Bsh).
 Like most of East Contra Costa County, Brentwood lies in the rain shadow of Mt.
 Diablo and receives less rainfall than many of its neighbors.
 The wet season is generally October through April, though there may be a day or two of light rainfall in June or September.
 Summer heat is often moderated by the Delta breeze, especially in the late afternoon, causing temperatures to cool rapidly.